 The objective of the Internal Audit team is to provide independent assurance on the adequacy and effectiveness of governance arrangements, internal controls and financial management.
-Through reviewing, monitoring and reporting on the performance of systems and controls, established to manage the risks of the Commission, it seeks to assure the Commission that risks are being properly managed and that the achievement of organisational goals will occur while still being accountable for the efficient and effective use of resources.
+Through reviewing, monitoring and reporting on the performance of systems and controls, established to manage the risks of the Assembly Commission, it seeks to assure the Assembly Commission that risks are being properly managed and that the achievement of organisational goals will occur while still being accountable for the efficient and effective use of resources.

-An internal audit plan was prepared for 2013-14 and detailed reports on the findings from individual audits, together with associated recommendations for control enhancement were prepared and presented to senior management and SARC for consideration.
-The audits completed included business units from each Directorate of the Assembly Secretariat.
-This enabled the Head of Internal Audit to give an overall opinion to me, as Accounting Officer, representing the system of risk management, control and governance across the organisation.
-Formal monitoring of the implementation of audit recommendations was introduced for each Directorate, with progress on each recommendation now formally reported to SARC.
+An internal audit plan was prepared for 2014-15 and detailed reports on the findings from individual audits, together with associated recommendations for control enhancement were prepared and presented to senior management and the Secretariat Audit and Risk Committee (SARC) for consideration.
+The audits completed included business units from each directorate of the Assembly Secretariat.
+This enabled the Head of Internal Audit to give an overall opinion to the Accounting Officer representing the system of risk management, control and governance across the organisation.
+Formal monitoring of the implementation of audit recommendations continued for each Directorate, with progress on each recommendation formally reported to SARC.